subnetmarco/node-memory-cache/README.md

 A simple in memory cache module for node.js

-* Supports multiple properties on cached objects
+* Key/Value store, except that for each Key you can store different Properties, like `key.property1` or `key.property2`.
-* Supports counters
+* Native support for counters.
-* Supports different expiration dates on properties.
+* You can set different expiration dates on properties.

 # Installation